-- Being knowledgeable of and consistently enforcing school rules and policies - Restricting students from leaving the group, from roughhousing, horseplayor other inappropriate behavior - Taking appropriate action when rules are not followed, or a student is in danger. - Hazard surveillance and intervention - Being risk-conscious (prioritizing attention into theareas where accidents are most likely to occur) - Checking the areas visited, and appropriatelyaddressing hazards - Responding appropriately to emergencies - Handling emergencies that occur properly to reduce potential injury and damage. - Familiarize chaperones with field trip specific emergency procedures, how to get assistance, and whom to contact in the event of an emergency.
-Review any medical concerns with the staff and chaperones so they are informed of medical issues beforean emergency occurs.
+Not becoming distracted from duties Being physically able to participate in the activity as needed Student behavior monitoring and intervention Being knowledgeable of and consistently enforcing school rules and policies Restricting students from leaving the group, from roughhousing, horseplay or other inappropriate behavior Taking appropriate action when rules are not followed, or a student is in danger.
+Hazard surveillance and intervention Being risk-conscious (prioritizing attention into theareas where accidents are most likely to occur) Checking the areas visited, and appropriately addressing hazards Responding appropriately to emergencies Handling emergencies that occur properly to reduce potential injury and damage.
+Familiarize chaperones with field trip specific emergency procedures, how to get assistance, and whom to contact in the event of an emergency.
+Review any medical concerns with the staff and chaperones so they are informed of medical issues before an emergency occurs.